-- 2.1 There shall be two semesters in each academic year. - 2.2 The semesters shall be called semester one and semester two. - 2.3 The initial date and the duration of each semester shall be prescribed by the Senate.
+- 2.1 There shall be three semesters in each academic year. - 2.2 The semesters shall be called September semester, January semester, May semester. - 2.3 The initial date and the duration of each semester, including the assessment diet for each semester, shall be prescribed by the Senate. - 2.4 There shall be an assessment diet included in each of the three semesters.
+The assessment diets shall be called the December diet, the April diet and the August diet.